Rocket men: Red Sox pitchers mow down 20 Rangers

-BOSTON -- Catch a whiff of this: Five Boston Red Sox pitchers combined to tie a major-league record for strikeouts Thursday night.
+BOSTON -- Catch a whiff of this: Five Boston Red Sox pitchers combined to tie a major league record for strikeouts Thursday night.

-Between them, Drew Pomeranz, Heath Hembree, Robby Scott, Matt Barnes and Craig Kimbrel punched out 20 Texas Rangers batters in a sweep-completing, 6-2 victory at Fenway Park.
-It marked only the sixth time a team recorded 20 strikeouts in a nine-inning game, with the Red Sox accounting for half of those instances.
+Drew Pomeranz, Heath Hembree, Robby Scott, Matt Barnes and Craig Kimbrel punched out 20 Texas Rangers batters in a 6-2 victory to complete a series sweep at Fenway Park.
+It marked only the sixth time a team recorded 20 strikeouts in a nine-inning game.
+The Red Sox have accounted for half of those instances.

-"That's a lot [of strikeouts]," said Pomeranz, who was responsible for 11 of them, tying his career high.
+"That's a lot [of strikeouts]," said Pomeranz, who was responsible for 11 of them, tying his career-high.

-Said Barnes, who fanned two batters in the eighth inning: "To be honest with you, I didn't have any idea.
+Barnes, who fanned two batters in the eighth inning, said: "To be honest with you, I didn't have any idea.
 We just knew we had a lot.
 It's pretty cool."

 But the way the Red Sox reached the mark was every bit as rare as the feat itself.